-• Non-student individuals i.e. Faculty, staff and third party vendors - a total of 538 members - all indicated that the planned objectives of the CSR policy has met its intended use by the development and scaling up of MU.
-Their satisfaction levels were mostly high, though we did receive some suggestions from them that some maintenance should be undertaken before further expansion works.
+Non-student individuals i.e. Faculty, staff and third party vendors manpower - a total of 653 members - all indicated that the planned objectives of the CSR policy has met its intended use by the development and scaling up of MU.
+Their satisfaction levels were mostly high.